 - They are plentiful – the population is largely untroubled by usual habitat concerns

 - They are one of the few seed-eating warbler species, so feeders are a bonus

 As the name strongly hints, the pine warbler is primarily a bird of the pine forests, of which Abaco has an abundance.
-The tall, straight trees were a vital local source of timber (cf SAWMILL SINK).
+The tall, straight trees of Abaco were once a vital local source of timber (SAWMILL SINK q.v.).
 As a historical note, felled pines were also exported to the UK to be made into the strong pit-props needed for coal-mines.

-Q. WHAT IS THE NORMAL RANGE OF THIS BIRD?
+Q. WHAT IS THE NORMAL YEAR-ROUND RANGE OF THIS BIRD?
 A. THIS IS!

 WHAT OF THEIR NIDIFICATION?

 The pine forest is obviously the preferred nesting habitat for these birds.
-On Abaco there are vast acres of forest, but I’m sure the warblers also nest in the smaller groups of pines found (for example) in or near some of the settlements; or around the edges of former sugar cane fields and the like.
-One nesting habit is slightly unusual – pine warblers tend to build their nests near the end of branches rather than near the trunk.
-I have no idea why – the trunk end of a branch looks far more secure **.
+The warblers also nest in the smaller groups of pines found (for example) in or near some of the settlements; or in backcountry around the edges of former sugar cane fields and the like.
+One nesting habit is slightly unusual – pine warblers tend to build their nests near the end of branches rather than near the trunk, a position that seems far less secure.
+One theory on pine warbler nest location is that they feel safer from predators by building at the end of a small branch*.